James "Athenian" Stuart: Early life

 Stuart was born in 1713 in Creed Lane, Ludgate Street, London, to a Scottish sailor who died when he was young.
 Proving a talented artist while his family was in poverty, he was apprenticed to a fan painter to support the family financially.
 However, in around 1742, he was able to travel to Italy (albeit on foot) for his artistic improvement, working there as a cicerone and a painter, learning Latin, Italian and Greek, and studying Italian and Roman art and architecture.
-There he produced his first major work, his illustrated treatise on the Egyptian obelisk of Psammetichus II within A. M. Bandini's De obelisco Caesaris Augusti, and met Nicholas Revett, a young East Anglian nobleman and amateur architect on his Grand Tour.
+There he produced his first major work, his illustrated treatise on the Egyptian obelisk of Psammetichus II within A. M. Bandini's De obelisco Caesaris Augusti, and met Nicholas Revett, a young Suffolk gentleman and amateur architect on his Grand Tour.

 Naples and Greece

-In 1748 Stuart joined Revett, Gavin Hamilton and the architect Matthew Brettingham the younger on a trip to Naples to study the ancient ruins and, from there,they travelled through the Balkans (stopping at Pula) to Greece.
-Visiting Salonica, Athens, and an Ionic temple on the River Ilissus among others, they made accurate measurements and drawings of the ancient ruins.
+In 1748 Stuart joined Revett, Gavin Hamilton and the architect Matthew Brettingham the Younger on a trip to Naples to study the ancient ruins and, from there, they travelled through the Balkans (stopping at Pula) to Greece.
+Visiting Salonica, Athens, and an Ionic temple on the River Ilissos among others, they made accurate measurements and drawings of the ancient ruins.